anthonywong555/raspberry-pi-portainer/README.md

 If you are planning to use the bluetooth, within your Raspberry Pi, then you will need to check to see if you have [dbus-broker and BlueZ](https://www.home-assistant.io/integrations/bluetooth#additional-details-for-container-core-and-supervised-installs) installed.

 *It's possible to get the bluetooth working with Home Assistant, but when it doesn't work it's a pain in the butt to debug.
 Worst case, failover to the Home Assistant OS.
-See [here](https://www.home-assistant.io/installation/raspberrypi/).*
+See [here](https://www.home-assistant.io/installation/raspberrypi/).
+It's way easier.*

 I recommend running Home Assistant outside of Portainer:
 ```